 - 3.1.
 In making any appointment to the Board under this Schedule, the matters set out in this paragraph shall be used for: - a) determining the overall nature of the membership of the Board; and - b) assessing the suitability of any particular person to be appointed as the Chair or a Member of the Board. - 3.2.
-The criteria for appointment as a Member of the Board are: - a) That every Member shall have: - i. senior board level experience in a public or private sector organisation, including significant leadership responsibility, or equivalent; and - ii. an understanding of the context within which a Regulator will operate. - b) That at least one Member shall have: - i. legal qualifications and skills, together with an understanding of the legal framework within which the Board must operate; - ii. financial skills, including experience of delivering value for money; or - iii. experience of public policy making, particularly in the context of consumer rights. - 3.3.
-In order to ensure the independence of the Board, a person shall be ineligible to be appointed, or to remain as, a Member of the Board if he: - a) is or has been an editor of a publication of a relevant publisher; - b) is a relevant publisher or otherwise involved in the publication of news or current affairs in the United Kingdom; - c) is a member of the House of Commons, the Scottish Parliament, the Northern Ireland Assembly, the National Assembly for Wales, the European Parliament or the House of Lords (but only if, in the case of the House of Lords, the member holds or has held within the previous 5 years an official affiliation with a political party); or - d) is a Minister of the Crown, a Scottish Minister, a Northern Ireland Executive Minister, or a Welsh Government Minister.
+The criteria for appointment as a Member of the Board are: - a) That every Member shall have: - i. senior Jevel experience in a public, private or voluntary sector organisation; and - ii. an understanding of the context within which a Regulator will operate. - b) That at least one Member shall have: - i. legal qualifications and skills, together with an understanding of the legal framework within which the Board must operate; - ii. financial skills, including experience of delivering value for money; - iii. experience of public policy making; - iv. experience in the context of consumer rights; - v. an understanding of the national and regional environments within Great Britain that are relevant to the work of a Regulator. - 3.3.
+In order to ensure the independence of the Board, a person shall be ineligible to be appointed, or to remain as, a Member of the Board if he: - a) is or has been an editor of a publication of a relevant publisher; - b) is a relevant publisher or otherwise involved in the publication of news or current affairs in the United Kingdom; - c) is a member of the House of Commons, the Scottish Parliament, the Northern Ireland Assembly, the National Assembly for Wales, the European Parliament or the House of Lords (but only if, in the case of the House of Lords, the member holds or has held within the previous 5 years an official affiliation with a political party); or - d) is a Minister of the Crown, a member of the Scottish Government, a Northern Ireland Minister, or a Welsh Minister.